HarshVaragiya/Ares/README.md

 ## Working:
 For Each Election, a config file is generated and stored in a folder with other files:
-A. Location Identifier of the Election  (in config file)
+1. Location Identifier of the Election  (in config file)
-B. Output File Name to store Data       (in config file)
+2. Output File Name to store Data       (in config file)
-C. Candidates File to store list of Candidates
+3. Candidates File to store list of Candidates
-D. Public Key File
+4. Public Key File

 ## Elections:
 1. Genesis Block Is made with random data. it wont be used for storing any data.